Sinnucso/testrepo/README.md

 # testrepo
-following the IBM git course
+In this repo, I am following the IBM git course.